goharbor/website/docs/_index.md

 This section describes how developers can build from Harbor source code, customize their deployments, and contribute to the open-source Harbor project.
 [Read more](build-customize-contribute/_index.md)

+## Harbor CLI Documentation

+This section provides detailed documentation for the Harbor CLI, which allows users to interact with the Harbor using command-line commands.[Read more](cli-docs/_index.md)

 ## Access the Documentation Source Files

 The source files for this documentation set are located in the [Harbor repository on Github](https://github.com/goharbor/harbor/tree/release-2.8.0/docs).